-- Contract performance.
-Contract performance for previously or currently funded programs, including meeting or exceeding contract goals and demonstrating the effectiveness of services through measurable outcome results.
-The use of evidencebased practices is also encouraged. - Variety of funding sources.
-Applicants are encouraged to demonstrate the variety of funding sources used to support their programs. - Diversity and Cultural Competence.
+• Contract performance.
+Contract performance for any previously or currently funded

+- programs, including timely reporting and use of funds, meeting or exceeding contract goals and demonstrating the effectiveness of services through measurable outcome results.
+The use of evidence-based practices is also encouraged. - Variety of funding sources.
+Applicants are encouraged to demonstrate the variety of funding sources used to support their programs. - Diversity and Cultural Humility.
 The City Council's Vision Statement states that "Bellevue welcomes the world.
 Diversity is our strength."
 Bellevue values all forms of diversity, including race, language, ethnicity, gender, sexual orientation, ability, and age.
-Applicants are encouraged to highlight their cultural competence in these areas. - Partnerships and Collaborations: Programs that demonstrate substantive partnerships with programs within or outside the organization (e.g. with public or private organizations, faith communities, etc.).
+Applicants are encouraged to highlight their cultural responsiveness and cultural humility in these areas. - Partnerships and Collaborations: Programs that demonstrate substantive partnerships with programs within or outside the organization (e.g., with public or private organizations, faith communities, etc.).